 What Is an Extended Car Warranty?

-Let’s get something straight from the beginning: Almost all new cars come with a limited warranty that covers you for the first three years or 36,000 miles of owning your vehicle, whichever comes first.
+Let’s get something straight right from the beginning: Almost all new cars come with a limited warranty that covers you for the first three years or 36,000 miles of owning your vehicle, whichever comes first.

 If you are willing to pay for the privilege of not having to worry about the cost of unexpected repairs for a bit longer, an extended warranty might be for you.
-However, calling it a “warranty” isn’t exactly right: An extended warranty is just an extra insurance policy that will protect you from having to pay for expensive repairs for a certain amount of time and/or a number of miles.
+However, calling it a “warranty” isn’t exactly right.
+An extended warranty is just an extra insurance policy that will protect you from having to pay for expensive repairs for a certain amount of time or a specific number of miles.
 Often, these extended warranties will add a couple of years onto the standard coverage.

 Most extended warranties are offered by the makers of the car, truck, SUV, or van in question.

 Policies such as this are known as original equipment manufacturer (OEM) extended warranties.
 If your extended warranty is covered by a household name that happens to have made your vehicles, such as Ford, Honda, or Audi, then you probably have an OEM extended warranty.

 There are two additional types of OEM extended warranty: